dog after teeth cleaning in colma ca

 • 6 Extractions: If we determine that one or more of your pet’s teeth need to be removed, we use a special tool for surgical extractions.

-cat teeth cleaning colma ca
+cat after teeth cleaning

-Brushing Your Pet’s Teeth
+Brushing Your Dog and Cat’s Teeth

-Brushing Your Pet’s Teeth
+Brushing Your Dog and Cat’s Teeth

 As a pet owner, you play a critical role in your dog or cat’s dental care.
 Since we only see your companion once or twice a year, it’s up to you to maintain their oral health between those visits.
 It’s best to establish an at-home dental care regimen for your pet when they’re young.
 Just as you do for yourself, try brushing your pet’s teeth on a daily basis, if possible.
 For tips on choosing a toothbrush and toothpaste and on brushing, see below.